ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 0 directories, 2 files
 ```

-You may also try creating a service or a lib package instead of the main function as explained in the sections below.
+You may also try creating a service or a library package instead of the main function as explained in the sections below.

 #### Creating a Ballerina Service Package